jatinarora30/safeplan/README.md

   Uses an integrated inverse distance, on lazy theta AStar and also gives a limit on maximum neighbours explored in goal and safe direction
   Reference: (https://arxiv.org/pdf/2505.24024)

 - **Inflated A**
-  Inflate the obstacles by ceratin safety raius as hard constraints, then run A*
+  Inflate the obstacles by ceratin safety radius as hard constraints, then run A*
   Reference: (https://arxiv.org/pdf/2003.00368)

 ## Installation